kash2277/CS410-Project-5/README.md

 JAVA SWING App!

-The console will display the joystick values in textarea od output window,received from the server using an atprotocol.
+The console will display the joystick values in textarea of output window,received from the server.

 The label in output window shows single point console that moves according to the joystick module movements.

-You can find the screenshot of Output Window OutputScreenshot.png
+**You can find the screenshot of Output Window OutputScreenshot.png**

 X and Y indicates horizontal and vertical movements of joystick.The X and Y values displayed without any movement in joystick are the default position of console on the Joystick Module and z = 1 indicates that button is pressed.

 Move the joystick and look at the X and Y values received.You can also notice console point movements.

 Press the button on the joystick to change the color of the black console point to red.

+The code continues to execute in an infinite loop, repeatedly fetching data from the shared key, formatting it, and displaying it in the application's UI until the program is terminated externally

+You can find a quick explanation video to run the App at https://www.youtube.com/watch?v=ng-htI6Ms9I